 Players entering the full-time education model post 16 years of age, enjoy the very best in education provision provided by an in-house tuition team.
 The education program is integrated into the coaching schedule ensuring that the working relationship between both aspects is balanced effectively.
 The two-year ‘Apprenticeship in Sporting Excellence’ course is fundamental to a player’s progression and every effort is made to ensure players exit with the highest grade and greatest chance of moving forward.

-The Education and Welfare department will deal with the following issues:
+The Education and Player Care department will deal with the following issues: